lynnerang/ideabox/readme.md

 ## General Info

-<h4 align="middle">A project where we built an application that for recording and archiving our good ideas for Turing's Front-End Engineering course, Module 1.</h4>
+<h4 align="middle">A project where we built an application for recording and archiving our good ideas for Turing's Front-End Engineering course, Module 1.</h4>

 ## Motivation